fakenewssyria/fake_news_detection/Experiments/README.md

   * Be run on Structure/Tabular 2D datasets
   * Take as input the training and testing datasets

-## FAKES_ARML
-Contains the code used for running ARML algorithm on the FAKES dataset.
-The code is originally taken from [here](https://github.com/huaxiuyao/ARML).
-Minor modifications to the code are made so that it could:
-  * Be run on Structure/Tabular 2D datasets
-  * Take as input the training and testing datasets

 ## Shallow
 Contains the code used for running cross validation with hyper parameter tuning on FAKES datasets.